goelsonali/PythonCodeChallenge/README.md

 Day11   : Write a program to print the multiplication table of a given number.
 Day12   : Write a program to reverse a given string.
 Day13   :Write a program to shuffle the elements of a list randomly.
+Day14   :Write a program to print the first n numbers of a Fibonacci sequence.